Information about our buildings and their accessibility

 For students, the first point of contact is the Student Disability Service.
 Specific information about facilities for disabled students within our University accommodation can be found on the Accommodation Services website.

-For disability issues related to the estate, please contact David Casey, Estates Disability Representative.
+For disability issues related to the estate, please contact Tim Thurston, Disability Access and Equality Manager.

 Any urgent accessibility repair and maintenance issues should be reported to the Estates Helpdesk

 Tel: 0131 650 2494 (ext 502494)